bloom-works/organ-donation-reform/09_tissues.md

 Other overlaps between OPOs and tissue processing companies include:

-- Executives from Mid-America Transplant, Donor Alliance Network, Iowa Donor Network, ConnectLife, and Gift of Hope also sit on the Board of Allosource, a large tissue processing company.
+- Executives from five OPOs (Donor Alliance Network, Iowa Donor Network, Mid-America Transplant, ConnectLife, and Gift of Hope) also sit on the Board of Allosource, a large tissue processing company.
 These OPOs own stakes in Allosource ranging from $8 million to $26.4 million.[^63]<sup>,</sup>[^64]

 - Executives from Midwest Transplant Network and New Jersey Sharing Network sit on the board of MTF Biologics, another large tissue processing company.[^65]